umbraco/Umbraco.Headless.Client.Net/.github/README.md

 <br>

-# .NET Core Client Library for Umbraco Heartcore - headless cms
+# .NET Core Client Library for Umbraco Heartcore

+Umbraco Heartcore is the headless cms version of Umbraco as a service.

-.NET Core client library for the Umbraco Heartcore REST APIs.
+This repository contains the .NET Core client library for the Umbraco Heartcore REST APIs.
 The library is based on Netstandard2.0 to support application development including Xamarin/UWP applications.

 ## Download & Install